Design Conditions for Intra-Group Learning of Sequence-Level Rewards: Token Gradient Cancellation: Learning tax: accumulated ineffective updates and their consequences

-\paragraph{(2) Subsequent Alignment/Safety Corrections More Difficult: Stronger Pullback Efforts Needed.} When a model is pushed away from its original parameter basin by ineffective updates, subsequent corrections using SFT/preference alignment data require higher training intensities, leading to new side effects (e.g., overfitting to alignment data, further forgetting of basic capabilities).
+\paragraph{(2) Subsequent alignment or safety correction becomes harder and requires stronger pullback.} Once ineffective updates push the model away from the original parameter basin, later corrections with SFT or preference-alignment data require stronger training intensity, which can introduce new side effects such as overfitting to alignment data or further forgetting of base capabilities.